-Law Library Resource Center
+Law Library Resource ce Center Procedures to Request Appointment of Permanent Guardian For an Adult: What to do after completing all forms Step 1.
+Make copies and separate into complete sets as follows: Set 1: Originals for the Probate Clerk of Superior Court Probate Information Cover Sheet (pb10f) Petition for Permanent Guardian (pbga11f) Affidavit of Person to be Appointed (pbgc13f) Set 2: Copies for Judicial Officer (deliver at least 5 days before the hearing) Petition for Permanent Guardian Affidavit of Person to be Appointed Set 4 & More: Copies for Persons (or Agencies) to Receive Notice Petition for Permanent Guardian Affidavit of Person to be Appointed Set 2: Copies for You Petition for Permanent Guardian Affidavit of Person to be Appointed

-Procedures: How to Request Appointment of Permanent Guardian and Conservator for an Adult
+2. Take the originals and all sets of copies to the Clerk of Superior Court to file at any of the following Superior Court locations in Maricopa County:

-Step 1.
-Make copies and separate into complete sets as follows:
+Downtown Phoenix: Northeast Phoenix:

-Set 1: Originals for the Clerk of Superior Court, Probate • Probate Information Cover Sheet (pb10f) • Petition for Permanent Appointment (pbgca11f) • Affidavit of Person to be Appointed (pbgc13f) Set 2: Copies for Judicial Officer (deliver at least 5 days before the hearing) Petition for Permanent Appointment Affidavit of Person to be Appointed Set 4 & More: Copies for Persons (or Agencies) to Receive Notice Petition for Permanent Appointment Affidavit of Person to be Appointed Set 2: Copies for You Petition for Permanent Appointment Affidavit of Person to be Appointed
+Central Court Building, 1st Floor Northeast Regional Court Facility

-Step 2.
-Take the originals and all sets of copies to the clerk to file at any of the following Superior Court locations in Maricopa County:
+201 West Jefferson 18380 North 40 th Street

-Downtown Phoenix: Central Court Building, 1st Floor 201 West Jefferson Phoenix, AZ 85003
+Phoenix, AZ 85003 Phoenix, AZ 85032